linrongbin16/gitlinker.nvim/README.md

 })
 ```

-There are some pre-defined lua apis in `gitlinker.router` that you can use:
+There are some pre-defined lua apis in `gitlinker.routers` that you can use:

 - `github_browse`/`github_blame`: for github.com.
 - `gitlab_browse`/`gitlab_blame`: for gitlab.com.